pedrodalvy/redis-university/ru101-introduction-to-redis-data-structures/01-keys.md

-## Working with Keys in Redis
+## Chapter: Working with Keys

-Redis is a powerful key-value store that excels at managing data using keys.
-This guide will walk you through various operations involving keys in Redis.
+Some operations related to keys in Redis.

 ### Creating Keys

-You can create keys and associate values with them using the `SET` command.
-Keys in Redis are case-sensitive.
+To create a key, you can use the `SET` command.

 ```bash
 # Create keys and associate values